Abortion in France: 21st century liberalization

 The 8 March 2024 amendment to the Constitution of France granting constitutional protection to the right to an abortion.

 Several reforms took place in the 21st century, further liberalizing access to abortion.
 The ten-week limit was extended to the twelfth week in 2001, and it was extended to fourteen weeks in 2022.
 Also since 2001, minors no longer need mandatory parental consent.
 A pregnant girl under the age of 18 may ask for an abortion without consulting her parents first if she is accompanied to the clinic by an adult of her choice, who must not tell her parents or any third party about the abortion.
 Until 2015, the law imposed a seven-day "cool-off" period between the patient's first request for an abortion and a written statement confirming her decision (the delay could be reduced to two days if the patient was getting close to 12 weeks).
 That mandatory waiting period was abolished on 9 April 2015.

 In reaction to the Supreme Court of the United States's Dobbs v.
 Jackson Women's Health Organization ruling, Mathilde Panot, the leader of the La France insoumise group in the National Assembly, introduced a bill for an amendment adding the right to a safe abortion to the Constitution.
 It passed on a 337–32 vote on 24 November 2023.
 However, a private member's bill for a constitutional amendment needs to be approved by referendum; in order to avoid one, the government introduced a similar bill in December.
 It was passed 433–30 by the lower house in January and by the Senate 267–50 in February.

 The amendment, which takes the form of a one-line addition to article 34 (the list of matters on which Parliament may legislate), was given final approval in a congress (joint session) of Parliament on 4 March 2024, in a 780 to 72 vote.
 It was signed into law by President Emmanuel Macron on 8 March (International Women's Day).
-This amendment made France, as of passage, the only nation to guarantee the right to an abortion in their constitution.
+This amendment made France, as of passage, the only nation (and the first) to guarantee the right to an abortion in their constitution.
 The amendment describes abortion as a "guaranteed freedom"; while Yugoslavia included similar measures in 1974 guaranteeing the right to "decide on having children", the French amendment is the first to explicitly guarantee abortion.